nbicocchi/learn-microservices/modules/containerization/slides/4 - Container orchestration.md

       - /tmp
 ```

-- **Anonymous Volume**: The path `/tmp` refers to an anonymous volume.
+- **volumes**: The path `/tmp` refers to an anonymous volume.
 Docker will automatically create a volume without a specific name, and it will be mounted to the `/tmp` directory inside the container.
 This volume is used for storing data but won't have a persistent identity unless managed externally (i.e., you won't be able to reuse or easily reference this volume by name later).

 ```bash
 export COMPOSE_FILE=docker-compose-anonvolume.yaml